ludicast/saki/README.markdown

         end
     end

+## Why no specs/test for Saki, oh test guy?

+They'll get there :).
+Saki is extracted from some spec helpers I used in moving from Cucumber to Steak.
+Once I realized they also work as helpers for vanilla RSpec acceptance testing I made them a separate gem.

+## Why ugly textual test output?

+I haven't pimped that up yet, but will at some point.
+Personally I'm a "green-dot" guy and just care what line a test fails on.

 ## References

 The motivation behind my migration from Cucumber and to Saki, are described in blog posts [Encumbered by Cucumber](http://ludicast.com/articles/1), [Introducing Saki](http://ludicast.com/articles/2).